Famosi/Trellopoly/README.md

 The idea is to play Monopoly using the features of trello.

-For more info see https://trello.com/monopoligruppo2/home
+For more info see: https://trello.com/monopoligruppo2/home